jmompi1/ASD-conserved/doc/checkin-1114.md

 SK seems to be pretty uniformly expressed in neurons of the developping L1 larval brain.

 **Project Organization (2 pts)**
-Moving forward we want to expand our list of genes of interest to 10 for each gene group.
+Moving forward, we aim to expand our list of genes of interest to 10 for each gene group.
 I also want to work on identifying neural subtypes in the Drosophila Single-cell RNA-seq data.
 We are also in process of analyzing the raw C. elegans single-cell RNA-seq data.

 **Struggles you are encountering and questions you would like advice on (2 pts)** We would love to get some advice moving forward on how to compare the expression patterns between organisms, and some statistical tests we could look into.